abilandz/PH8124/Lecture_12/Lecture_12.md

   KEY: TH1F	hist;1	title
   KEY: TF1	fun;1	cos(x)
 ```
-We see clearly our two objects in this printout, let us now fetch their pointers programatically, modify them, and saved modified in the new file, by using the following code snippet:
+We see clearly our two objects in this printout, let us now fetch their pointers programmatically, modify them, and saved modified in the new file, by using the following code snippet:
 ```cpp
 {
  TFile *file = new TFile("myFile.root","READ");